seng438-winter-2023/seng438-a2-Spady7702/seng438-a2-team_number.md

     * Third test: 'createNumberArrayNegativeValues()' passes a 'double[] data' with values = {-1.0, -2.0, -3.0, -4.0, -5.0}.
 It is then passed towards Data.Utilities.createNumberArray() as an argument.
 The test case expects 'createNumberArray()' to return an array of Number objects = {-1.0, -2.0, -3.0, -4.0, -5.0}.

-As the system does not explicitly define boundaries for inputs, we test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. createEmptyNumberArray() acts as a boundary value and use case test, evaluation how the function behaves with an unexpected input.
+As the system does not explicitly define boundaries for inputs, we test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. createEmptyNumberArray() acts as a boundary value and use case test, evaluating how the function behaves with an unexpected input.

 **4. createNumberArray2D(double[][] data)**